Education guide - Chronic disease individual allied health services Medicare items 10950-10970

 A separate referral form is needed for each service type.
 The referral is valid for the number of services outlined in the referral.
 Medicare benefits are not payable for services provided in excess of the number specified in the referral.

-The referral form should be retained for 24 months for our audit purposes.
+The referral form should be retained for 24 months.

-- multiple services to the same patient under the 1 referral, a written report must be provided back to the referring GP after the first and last service only, or more often if clinically necessary
+A written report must be provided back to the referring GP after the first and last service, or more often if clinically necessary.

 - MBS Online to view the Schedule